uhyunjung/uhyunjung.github.io/_posts/2025-01-17-[AWS] AWS Solutions Architect Associate(SAA-C03) 자격증.md

   - Gateway Endpoint
     - 인터넷 연결 없이 VPC와 S3 간의 프라이빗 연결
     - 인터넷 게이트웨이나 NAT 디바이스 없이
+    - ex) A company has application running on Amazon EC2 instances in a VPC.
+One of the applications needs to call an Amazon S3 API to store and read objects.
+The company's security policies restrict any internet-bound traffic from the applications.
+Which action will fulfill these requirements and maintain security? -> **Configure an S3 gateway endpoint.** <-> Can't be interface endpoint as there is no interface endpoint for S3 or DynamoDB.
+Gateway endpoint is only applicable for S3 and Dynamo DB.
   - Gateway Load Banlancer
+  - ex) An application runs on an Amazon EC2 instance in a VPC.
+The application processes logs that are stored in an Amazon S3 bucket.
+The EC2 instance needs to access the S3 bucket without connectivity to the internet.
+Which solution will provide private network connectivity to Amazon S3? -> **Create a gateway VPC endpoint to the S3 bucket** <-> You can set up interface VPC endpoint for CloudWatch Logs for private network from EC2 to CloudWatch.
+But from CloudWatch to S3 bucket: Log data can take up to 12 hours to become available for export and the requirement only need EC2 to S3. / Create an instance profile just grant access but not help EC2 connect to S3 privately. / API Gateway like the proxy which receive network from out site and it forward request to AWS Lambda, Amazon EC2, Elastic Load Balancing products such as Application Load Balancers or Classic Load Balancers, Amazon DynamoDB, Amazon Kinesis, or any publicly available HTTPS-based endpoint.
+But not S3.
+  - ex) A company has a three-tier web application that is deployed on AWS.
+The web servers are deployed in a public subnet in a VPC.
+The application servers and database servers are deployed in private subnets in the same VPC.
+The company has deployed a third-party virtual firewall appliance from AWS Marketplace in an inspection VPC.
+The appliance is configured with an IP interface that can accept IP packets.
+A solutions architect needs to integrate the web application with the appliance to inspect all traffic to the application before the traffic reaches the web server.
+Which solution will meet these requirements with the LEAST operational overhead? -> **Deploy a Gateway Load Balancer in the inspection VPC.
+Create a Gateway Load Balancer endpoint to receive the incoming packets and forward the packets to the appliance.** (Gateway Load Balancer is a new type of load balancer that operates at layer 3 of the OSI model and is built on Hyperplane, which is capable of handling several thousands of connections per second.
+Gateway Load Balancer endpoints are configured in spoke VPCs originating or receiving traffic from the Internet.
+This architecture allows you to perform inline inspection of traffic from multiple spoke VPCs in a simplified and scalable fashion while still centralizing your virtual appliances.)

 ■ **Transit Gateway** : **여러 개 VPC 간 연결 <-> On-Premise 네트워크 연결**, Hub and Spoke 형태, 중앙 관리